Skip to content

 What is the difference between an ad-hoc command and a playbook in Ansible?

 An ad-hoc command is a single one-liner executed directly from the command line — ideal for quick checks or one-off operations like restarting a service or checking disk space across your fleet.
 A playbook is a reusable, version-controlled YAML file that defines a sequence of tasks with variables, handlers, and error handling.
-Think of ad-hoc commands as shouting instructions across the room, and playbooks as writing a detailed SOP that anyone can execute repeatedly with the same result.
+Think of ad-hoc commands as shouting instructions across the room, and playbooks as writing a detailed runbook that anyone can execute repeatedly with the same result.
+The rule of thumb: if you've run the same ad-hoc command twice, it belongs in a playbook.

 How does Ansible handle secrets and sensitive data?

 Ansible provides Ansible Vault, which encrypts variables or entire files using AES256.
-You can encrypt individual strings with ansible-vault encrypt_string and paste them directly into your playbooks, or encrypt entire variable files with ansible-vault encrypt.
-At runtime, you provide the vault password via --ask-vault-pass, a password file, or an environment variable in CI/CD.
-Vault-encrypted content is safe to commit to Git — without the password, it's gibberish.
-For larger teams, integrate Vault with a secrets manager like HashiCorp Vault using community lookup plugins.
+Encrypt individual strings with ansible-vault encrypt_string and paste them into your playbooks, or encrypt entire variable files with ansible-vault encrypt.
+At runtime, provide the vault password via --vault-password-file pointing to a file written from a CI secret.
+Vault-encrypted content is safe to commit to Git — without the password it's gibberish.
+For larger teams, integrate Vault with HashiCorp Vault using the hashi_vault lookup plugin, which fetches secrets at runtime from a centralized secrets manager rather than storing them in encrypted files.

 What is dynamic inventory in Ansible, and when should you use it?

-Dynamic inventory pulls your host list from an external source — typically a cloud provider API like AWS EC2, GCP, or Azure — instead of maintaining a static file.
-Ansible queries the API at runtime and builds the inventory based on tags, regions, or instance states.
-Use dynamic inventory when your infrastructure is elastic: auto-scaling groups, spot instances, or any environment where servers are created and destroyed regularly.
-Static inventory works fine for fixed infrastructure under 20 servers, but beyond that, dynamic inventory prevents stale host lists and 'host not found' errors.
+Dynamic inventory queries an external source — typically a cloud provider API like AWS EC2, GCP, or Azure — at runtime instead of reading a static file.
+Ansible builds the host list from live API data based on tags, regions, and instance states.
+Use dynamic inventory when your infrastructure is elastic: autoscaling groups, spot instances, or any environment where servers are created and destroyed regularly.
+Static inventory works for fixed infrastructure under 20 servers with stable hostnames.
+Beyond that, a static file becomes a liability — stale IPs, missing new instances, terminated hosts that are still listed.
+Enable the inventory cache (cache_timeout: 300) to avoid rate limiting the cloud API on every run.

 How do you handle errors and rollbacks in Ansible playbooks?

-Ansible provides a block/rescue/always construct that works like try/catch in programming languages.
-Wrap risky operations (deployments, migrations) in a block.
-If any task in the block fails, the rescue section executes — typically rolling back to a known-good state and sending an alert.
-The always section runs regardless of success or failure for cleanup.
-For rolling deployments, combine this with serial (how many hosts to update at once) and max_fail_percentage (abort if too many hosts fail).
-Without this pattern, a failed migration on server 3 of 20 leaves your fleet in a split-brain state.
+Ansible provides a block/rescue/always construct that works like try/catch/finally.
+Wrap risky operations in a block.
+If any task inside fails, the rescue section executes — rollback to a known-good state, send an alert, log the failure context.
+The always section runs regardless of success or failure — cleanup, status notifications.
+For rolling deployments, combine this with serial (how many hosts to update at once) and max_fail_percentage (abort the entire deploy if too many hosts fail).
+Set max_fail_percentage: 0 for database migrations — any failure should stop everything.
+Without block/rescue, a failed migration on server 3 of 20 leaves 17 servers on the new schema and 1 on the old, with the application broken and no automatic recovery.

 What is the difference between Ansible and Terraform?
 Do I need both?